sebspain/sebspain.github.io/_posts/2013-12-22-useful-commands-1.md

 	done
 ```

-###Unzip archives to individual folders
+###Unzip archives to individual subdirectoies
-Unzips all zip archives in the current folder creating a subfolder for each that is named after the archive (minus the zip extension)
+Unzips all zip archives in the current directory creating a subfolder for each that is named after the archive (minus the zip extension)

 ```{sh}
 ls *.zip | while read file